• Skip to primary navigation

 3 - Oat Flour

-While oat flour is our third choice, it’s worth highlighting for a couple of reasons.
-It’s milled from oats, lending a naturally sweet flavor.
+While oat flour is our third choice, it's worth showing for a couple of reasons.
+It's milled from oats (Avena sativa), lending a naturally sweet flavor.

-Don’t forget the texture—oat flour is mildly coarse, like whole wheat flour.
-We’ve noticed it works wonders in cookies and muffins.
+Don't forget the texture-oat flour is mildly coarse, like whole wheat flour; see oat bran swaps for bake-friendly texture.

 4 - Almond Flour